Pennsylvania campaign wildcard Fetterman turns to governing

 Pennsylvania’s unique lieutenant governor, who just flipped the state’s open Senate seat to Democrats, may be the only senator ever to be declared an “American taste god” — as GQ magazine once did.

-He may break some things: He can be aggressively progressive, campaigning hard on a pledge to rid the Senate of the filibuster rule.
-He also might become the Senate's biggest media attraction: He's plainspoken and, especially on social media, has a wicked wit.
+He may break some things: He can be aggressively progressive, campaigning hard on a pledge to kill the filibuster rule.
+He also might become the Senate’s biggest media attraction: He’s plainspoken and, especially on social media, has a wicked wit.

-He has a fan in Vermont Sen. Bernie Sanders, whom Fetterman endorsed for president in 2016 when Sanders was the insurgent Democrat challenging the establishment favorite in the primary, Hillary Clinton.

 “And I think if there’s any candidate who was running more than anybody else, who identified with the working class, who made clear it that he was going to Washington to represent working people, it was John Fetterman,” Sanders told The Associated Press.